miniben-90/x-win/README.md

 # Linux

-> Dependencies are required to be installed for development purposes.
+Dependencies are required to be installed for development purposes.

 ```sh
 sudo apt install libxcb1-dev libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libxcb-shm0-dev
 ```

+> ⚠️**Warning**
+> Recovery url is not available for linux dist

 # Darwin